GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/Kubernetes/k8s-pod-restart.md

       ]
   ```

 > Note: When writing self-built inspection processing functions in DataFlux Func, you can also add filter conditions (refer to the sample code configuration).
-Note that the parameters configured in the Observation Cloud Studio will override the parameters configured when writing self-built inspection processing functions.
+Note that the parameters configured in the Guance Studio will override the parameters configured when writing self-built inspection processing functions.

 ### Configuring inspections in DataFlux Func

 After configuring the required filter conditions for inspections in DataFlux Func, you can click the "run()" method to test it directly on the page.
 After clicking "publish", the script will be executed normally.
-You can also view or change the configuration in the Observation Cloud "Monitoring/Intelligent Inspection".
+You can also view or change the configuration in the Guance "Monitoring/Intelligent Inspection".

 ```python
 from guance_monitor__runner import Runner